 As far as fares go they’re already rock-bottom but I’ve got a couple of tips that might help you save a little extra cash when booking your ticket.

 - Always book online and compare operators as you’ll often find competing discounts on their websites.
-An example of this is Megabus which currently has Edinburgh to Aberdeen on a standard ticket at £27 and the same journey on Citylink Gold (luxury coach, leather seats, complimentary snacks) for £23.
+An example of this is Megabus which currently has Edinburgh to Aberdeen on a standard ticket at £27 compared to the same journey on Citylink Gold (luxury coach, leather seats, complimentary snacks) for just £23.
 Same journey but very different experiences.

-- Book at the last minute.
-You might be lucky and get a bargain seat if you take a chance and leave it till the hour before departure.
+- On the other hand, if you book at the last minute you might be lucky and get a bargain seat if you take a chance and leave it till the hour before departure.
 Bus operators will often drastically reduce the price of unsold tickets in a last-ditch attempt to fill empty seats.
-In my experience this tactic never works in summer when there are loads of tourists about.
+In my experience this tactic never works in summer when there are lotss of tourists about.
 Winter is a different story though.

 - Megabus are renowned for their special offers so regularly check their website if you’ve got a destination in mind.
 Edinburgh to Inverness for a quid?
 Yes please.